erichosick/trkm/packages/http-session-deepmerge-ts/README.md

 ## Usage

 As a user navigates between pages, some context may be lost.
 Specifically the initial http parameters passed on a given landing page.
-The intent of the `http-session-deepmerge` is to maintain the initial landing page context as a user navigates throughout a website.
+The intent of the `http-session-deepmerge-ts` is to maintain the initial landing page context as a user navigates throughout a website.
 This also means that any existing context may be overwritten when navigation to a new page.
-Keep this in mind when using `http-session-deepmerge`.
+Keep this in mind when using `http-session-deepmerge-ts`.

 ### **SessionInit**